CYF local leadership team is divided in four teams: Outreach, Personal Development, Education and Tech Projects. The main responsibilities are:

 - The team will organise volunteering and drop-in sessions to welcome people interested in joining the program.
 In the drop-in sessions the applicants start working together to support each other in their process.

-- The team and supporting members will start review the steps submitted by the students and start getting to know applicants during the application process
+- The team and supporting members will start by reviewing the steps submitted by the students and start getting to know applicants during the application process.

 - The team is in charge of ensuring that applicants are eligible to apply to the program based on their personal situation.
 They decide with the education team who gets accepted